We all want to be leading and working in effective teams. But what does this mean?

 1. People see busywork as better than doing nothing.

 Over time, society has trained us to believe that when someone is busy, they are more valuable.
-People who are stressed, working late and running around frantically appear to be important.
+People who are stressed, in meetings all day and working late appear to be important.
 Of course, this isn’t necessarily true.

 This means that given the choice, some people would rather be busy doing anything, than to be less busy and possibly be seen as lazy.
 As a result, they don’t think about the value of what they do – they just do it.